JohannBlaesche/DS-Lab-Failures-in-cellular-apoptosis/README.md

 - [ ] [Use pull-based deployments for improved Kubernetes management](https://docs.gitlab.com/ee/user/clusters/agent/)
 - [ ] [Set up protected environments](https://docs.gitlab.com/ee/ci/environments/protected_environments.html)

-***

-# Editing this README

-When you're ready to make this README your own, just edit this file and use the handy template below (or feel free to structure it however you want - this is just a starting point!).
-Thanks to [makeareadme.com](https://www.makeareadme.com/) for this template.

 ## Suggestions for a good README